Skip to main content

 news

-Offshore law firm Ogier has appointed investment funds and digital assets expert Dennis Li as a new partner in Hong Kong from rival Travers Thorp Alberga, where he was a counsel.
+Offshore law firm Ogier has appointed investment funds and digital assets expert Dennis Li as a partner in Hong Kong from rival Travers Thorp Alberga, where he was a counsel.

 Li specializes in fund formation and digital assets.
 His expertise spans various fund types, including hedge funds, private equity, real estate, and cryptocurrency funds.